Longtao2002/OSM-3D-Building-Quality-Assessment/README.md

 At this stage, this repository mainly provides the **interactive result visualisations** (three HTML maps for the study areas).
 If you are interested in the **full source code and processing pipeline**, please feel free to contact the author — the code can be shared upon reasonable request.

+> [!IMPORTANT]
+> **Update: High-Precision Dutch Datasets & Lightweighting Strategy**
+>
+> We have added a new directory (e.g., `New_results_html/`) containing updated evaluations, which now include the newly added Dutch regions (such as Almere and Amsterdam).
+>
+> Due to the massive number of matched buildings in these high-precision datasets, rendering all building geometries in a single interactive HTML file exceeds typical browser limits and causes loading failures.
+To ensure smooth performance, we have implemented a **lightweighting strategy** for these new files: the maps now **only render the top 20% worst-performing buildings** (i.e., those with the highest errors).
+>
+> *Note: Although the individual building polygons are filtered to show only the worst 20% cases, the background Grid Heatmap layers are still calculated using **100% of the dataset** to accurately reflect the global error distribution.*

 ---

 ## 1. Repository contents